Are you looking for the best places to visit in Finland for your bucket list? Keep reading if so!

 20. Lahti

-Lahti is a region and city located in the Lakeland region of Finland and is raved to be a genuine lakeside city to enjoy authentic and unspoiled natural environments.
+Lahti is a region and city located in the Lakeland region of Finland.
+It is a genuine lakeside city where you can enjoy authentic and unspoiled nature.

-The city of Lahti is particularly known for hosting major sporting events for international crowds for centuries, some of which include the Ironman world championships, and the eighth FIS Nordic Ski World Championships.
+The city of Lahti has been particularly known for hosting major sporting events for international crowds for centuries, some of which include the Ironman World Championships and the eighth FIS Nordic Ski World Championships.

 The Lahti Sports Center should thus be your first stop, where you’ll find ski jump towers, ski trails, hiking trails, an ice hockey arena, an outdoor swimming pool, and even a ski museum.